wingedrasengan927/Javascript-Projects/README.md

 # Javascript-Projects
-A repo of JavaScript Projects.
-The reference/credits/attributes is mentioned in the index.js file of every project.
+A repo of JavaScript Projects I've done by following along various courses/tutorials/articles.
+The reference/attributes is mentioned in the README.md file of every project.